 Homes Listed By Real Estate Agents Sell For More

 According to the National Association of REALTORS®’ 2019 Profile of Home Buyers and Sellers, the median purchase price of homes sold by real estate agents was $280,000, while the median price of FSBO homes sold was $200,000.
-Therefore, by using a real estate agent, sellers tend to make $80,000 more on the sale than FSBO sellers.
-After accounting for agents’ commissions, this profit may drop to $72,000 – $63,000; yet, it’s still greater than what FSBO sellers typically make.
+Therefore, by using a real estate agent, sellers tend to make an average $80,000 more on the sale than FSBO sellers.
+After accounting for agents’ commissions, the average seller with an agent still makes more than what FSBO sellers typically make.

 Real Estate Agents Negotiate Offers Intelligently

 Having a wealth of experience with real estate transactions, agents are seasoned negotiators.
 They know that the terms of an offer can be just as important as the price, especially when contingencies are involved.
-Agents expertly evaluate terms and determine what to negotiate to score their sellers the most favorable deal.
+Agents expertly evaluate terms and determine what to negotiate, and how to counteroffer in order to score their sellers the most favorable deal.

-As crucial as real estate agents are to a stress-free sale, they’re not all created equal.
-What makes a good listing agent is years of experience in the industry and extensive market knowledge.
-However, their personality and schedule are also important.
-You want an agent who you can connect with, one who is available when you need them.
+Although years of experience in the industry and extensive market knowledge tend to make agents valuable to sellers., their personality and schedule are also important.
+You want an agent who you can connect with and one who is available when you need them.